“Music makes the people come together / Music makes the bourgeoisie and the rebel” – Madonna, “Music,” 2000.

 From New Year’s Day through New Year’s Eve, there’s at least a handful of festivals happening somewhere on the continent.
 Whether you’re banging your head to Slayer and Behemoth; losing yourself in the wubs of The Chainsmokers and Avicii; dancing in the moonlight with Fields of the Nephilim and Front 242; or bouncing around to the sounds of Elton John and Pearl Jam, there’s a festival for you.

-There are so many festivals to see and experience in 2018 that we’ve decided to break up the calendar into a trio of volumes for this year, starting with our first volume, which covers February through April.
+There are so many festivals to see and experience in 2018 that we’ve decided to break up the calendar into a quartet of volumes for this year, starting with our first volume, which covers February through April.

 And if there’s a music festival you want us at Dispatches Europe to know about, please email yours truly at firstname.lastname@example.org; our editor, Terry Boyd, at email@example.com; or drop a line to our Facebook page.